Save

-Being a fan of Ezekiel breads, I experimented this time with Ezekiel’s sprouted grain pasta.
+Being a fan of Ezekiel breads, in the batch pictured here, I experimented with Ezekiel’s sprouted grain pasta.
 Packing sprouted wheat, lentils, millet, and three other sprouted grains, this pasta is loaded with nutrients.
-The texture, however, is not as “al dente” as regular pasta.
-My family liked it, although I would recommend trying a regular whole wheat pasta the first time…unless your are feeling adventurous.
-For a gluten-free pasta option, we really like pastas made with a corn and quinoa blend.

 Baked Fusilli with Asiago